 Compass Productions founder Joe Balass resides in Montreal where he works in both fiction and documentary.
 He has produced and directed a number of award-winning films including: Nana, George & me (1997), The Devil in the Holy Water (2002), Parting Words (2006), Baghdad Twist (2007), JOY!
 Portrait of a Nun (2012), The Length of the Alphabet (2013).
 In 2014, both the Cinémathèque québécoise and the Toronto Jewish Film Festival honoured him with a retrospective of his work.
 In 2016, he was selected for the prestigious Talents Program at the Berlinale.
 His work has screened at numerous events around the globe including: the Toronto International Film Festival, Tribeca Film Festival, DocuWeek, IDFA, MIX Brasil and the Torino Film Festival.

 Balass recently completed production on the feature-length, gender-bending drama Venus, by writer/director Eisha Marjara.
-Together, they are developing Calorie, a new feature film set in Canada, India & Ireland, which was the only North American project chosen for the Goa Film Bazaar and which Balass will present at the 2017 International Financing Forum at TIFF.
-In addition, the team is developing a new tv series based on the characters from Venus.
-Balass also has two french-language features in development including: Akram, the surrealist (Akram le surréaliste) cowritten with the Iraqi Jewish writer Naïm Kattan and Chadi by cowriters: Jean-François Monette and Nabila Ben Youssef.
+Together, they are also collaborating on Calorie, a new feature film set in Canada and India, which was the only North American project chosen for the Goa Film Bazaar and which is currently in production.
+In addition, the team is developing a new family comedy series titled Blended.
+Balass also has two other features in development including: Farida, a passionate love story based on the novel by the award-winning Iraqi Jewish writer Naïm Kattan, as well as, Bruce LaBruce’s new feature, Mother Mary.

-Joe Balass also organises the Journées du cinéma québécois en Italie, a festival dedicated to screening francophone Canadian work in Italy, now in its fifteenth edition.
+Joe Balass also organises the Journées du cinéma québécois en Italie, a festival dedicated to screening francophone Canadian work in Italy, now in its twentieth edition.